Dog blood banks are much like people blood banks. Donors are screened, the blood is typed, and sometimes there’s a shortage.

 Throughout the procedure, the dog is cuddled and petted and fed treats.
 The collection process for a pint of blood takes about 20 minutes.

 "You can't communicate with a dog on a verbal level.
-But if we get them to the point that they're happy and they know what we want from them and they understand, then they're more likely to donate over and over again," Rebecca Pearce, a phlebotomist at the Blue Ridge Veterinary Blood Bank in Purcellville, Va., told NPR.
+But if we get them to the point that they're happy and they know what we want from them and they understand, then they're more likely to donate over and over again," Rebecca Pearce, a phlebotomist at the Blue Ridge Veterinary Blood Bank in Purcellville, Virginia, told NPR.

 After processing, a pint of dog blood could help two to four canines.